aherrero/aherrero.github.io/_posts/2018-08-01-Smart-Scanner.markdown

 ## Build of materials
 - [Raspberry Pi Model A](https://www.adafruit.com/product/1344) (The first rpi model, although, it doesn't matter which rpi you will use)
-- Scanner (I've used an old HP Deskjet, printer-scanner, but with the SANE libraries, you should check if you scanner is compatible)
+- Scanner (I've used an old HP Deskjet, printer-scanner.
+It could be any scanner compatible with SANA libraries.
+See below)
 - [Normal button](https://www.sparkfun.com/products/9190)
 - Green led
 - Red led